 Chest pocket with earphone slot

-- Weight1 pounds
+- Weight1 Pounds

 Few running jackets will earn top scores in every one of the following categories but we look for those that rank high in most of them:

-- Quality - Like any other article of clothing the quality of a running jacket starts with things like materials and progresses to the cut, the stitching, finished seams, overall comfort and the quality of the zippers.
-If a jacket doesn’t impress in those basic areas all the waterproofing in the world isn’t going to turn it into a “high-quality”, high-value garment.
+Quality - Like any other article of clothing, the quality of a running jacket starts with things like materials and progresses to the cut, the stitching, finished seams, overall comfort, and the quality of the zippers.
+If a jacket doesn’t impress in those basic areas, all the waterproofing in the world isn’t going to turn it into a high-quality, high-value garment.

-- Material - The best running clothes are made from materials like 100% polyester, ripstop nylon, GORE-TEX and the like.
+Material - The best running clothes are made from materials like 100% polyester, ripstop nylon, GORE-TEX, and the like.
 There’s no compromising on material considerations if your running jacket is going to last more than a single season.
-You’ll also want to consider the quality of the zippers, whether the hem and cuffs feature elastic, drawstring or Velcro and whether the lining is able to effectively wick away moisture so that you’re not swimming in sweat.
+You’ll also want to consider the quality of the zippers, whether the hem and cuffs feature elastic, drawstring, or Velcro and whether the lining is able to effectively wick away moisture so that you’re not swimming in sweat.

 Design - The design you choose for your running jacket is the one thing that is purely subjective which means the ball is in your court on this one.
 Just keep in mind that choosing a certain design that is void of some important features doesn’t make a lot of sense.
 The selection process ought to go something like this: look for several jackets that have the features you want and need and then from those, select the design that best speaks to your tastes.

-Running Jacket FAQs
+Running Jacket FAQ